Usama222000/rankbang-sample-applciation/readme.md

 ## Introduction

 This Helm chart facilitates deploying the **java sHello App** on a Kubernetes cluster.
-The app  microservices: **rankbang** for modular and scalable deployment.
+The app  microservices: **rankbank** for modular and scalable deployment.

 ### Key Features